 How is recycled polyester made?

 Rather than using crude oil as the raw material, recycled polyester uses already produced polyester.
-This is usually plastic drink bottles and other easy to source and clean post-consumer materials, but can also include off-cuts of fabric and recycled clothing.
+This is usually in the form of plastic drink bottles and other easy to source and clean post-consumer materials, but can also include off-cuts of fabric and recycled clothing.
 The process of turning trash into fabric goes like this:

 1. Your recycled bottles are collected, sorted & baled.